Design the Perfect Resume to Land Your Dream Job

-We know what you’re thinking: what separates a good resume from a great resume?
+Now that you know what to include in your resume, let’s look at what separates a good resume from a great resume.
 Aside from including the necessary elements listed in the previous section, it often comes down to one thing: design.
-But not just any design – one that is eye-catching and visually pleasing, yet still highly-professional.
+But not just any design – one that is eye-catching and visually pleasing, yet still highly professional.

-There’s a trick to getting this right though, as you’ll want colors that compliment (rather than clash with) each other.
-Choose variations of the same shade on the color wheel for a monochromatic look, or opt for opposite hues that compliment one another well.
+There’s a trick to getting this right though, as you’ll want colors that complement (rather than clash with) each other.
+Choose variations of the same shade on the color wheel for a monochromatic look, or opt for opposite hues that pair together well.